 photo by Anna Balakhnina

 She is a co-founder of the School of literary practices, where she teaches.
-School of literary practices is an independent, the most avangard and successful Russian-language creative writing programme, which has already shaped the “literature of Russian millennials”.
+The School of Literary Practices is an independent, avant-garde, and influential Russian-language creative writing programme, which helped to shape the literature of Russian millennials.

 To read Nekrasova’s works in English: